 Nonhealing wounds occur most frequently in the elderly and in people with diabetes.
 Almost 24 million Americans have diabetes, and 6.5 million of them are estimated to live with chronic wounds.
 The Villages® Regional Hospital has partnered with Healogics®, the world's largest wound care management company, to deliver excellent evidence-based care to patients with chronic wounds in Lake, Sumter and Marion counties.
 Healogics® Centers traditionally achieve excellent clinical outcomes, including high limb salvage rates, a 92 percent healing rate within 31 days to heal, and extremely high patient satisfaction.

-In 2016, The Wound Care & Hyperbaric Center at The Villages® Regional Hospital received the prestigious Robert A. Warriner III Center of Excellence award for achieving outstanding clinical outcomes.
-The Center has been recognized as a Center of Excellence for three consecutive years.
+In 2017, The Wound Care & Hyperbaric Center at The Villages® Regional Hospital received the prestigious Robert A. Warriner III Center of Excellence award for achieving outstanding clinical outcomes.
+This is the fourth consecutive year the Center has been recognized as a Center of Excellence.

 Hyperbaric oxygen therapy